BloomTech-Labs/labs-team-home/frontend/FRONTEND_BUG_REPORT.md

 ### Bug and Glitch Reports

-- Message + deleting comment does not reset counter for Reply -- what is Reply (number of users???) + reply count does not refresh
+- Message + deleting comment does not reset counter for Reply -- what is Reply (number of users???) + reply count does not refresh -- Fixed by Bondor on Sat 3/9

 - MsgComment + editing comment does not reflect the changes until refreshed - DONE + console log error [Cannot read property '_id' of null] - DONE